particle-iot/particle-workshops/content/docs/ch3.md

 currentHumidity = round(sensor.readHumidity()*10)/10;
 ```

-For the temperature, the `readTemperature()` function returns Celcius by default, so we'll convert i to F. And the `* 10/ 10` gives us clean integer values for the global variables.
+For the temperature, the `readTemperature()` function returns Celsius by default, so we'll convert i to F. And the `* 10/ 10` gives us clean integer values for the global variables.

 5. Flash your device and visit its dashboard page in the console.
 You should see two new variables under the `greenOn` variable you defined in the last lab.